The Planning Act 2016 (PA) is the basis of Queensland's planning an development assessment legislation. The Act regulates development to:

 Under the PA there are five types of development:

-You should contact SARA, or the relevant local government, for
+You should contact the relevant local government, for

-SARA is supported by MyDAS, the online system that allows applicants to
+MyDAS is the online system that allows applicants to

 prepare and lodge or refer applications to the department.
 Visit MyDAS to